March 12th 2019

 Sex & Gynae

-It’s a widely held belief that those who live together will eventually experience the syncing up of their menstrual cycles - but is there any truth to it?
-Evolutionary scientist and author Martie Haselton has the answer
+It’s a widely held belief that if we live or work with other women our menstrual cycles will eventually coincide.
+But what's behind it?
+Evolutionary scientist and professor of psychology Martie Haselton has the answer

 the farther away women’s cycles are initially from one another, the more they will appear to sync up

-The reason that it’s so easy to think that menstrual synchrony exists in humans is because “normal” cycles among a group of women can easily overlap— and appear to converge.
+The reason that it’s so easy to think that menstrual synchrony exists in humans is that “normal” cycles among a group of women can easily overlap — and appear to converge.
 For instance, let’s imagine four females sharing an apartment.
-Roommate A has a twenty-eight-day cycle; Roommate B has a thirty-two-day cycle; Roommate C has a twenty five-day cycle; Roommate D never keeps track and also never remembers when the rent is due, even though it’s the same time every month.
+Roommate A has a 28-day cycle; Roommate B has a 32-day cycle; Roommate C has a 25-day cycle; Roommate D never keeps track and also never remembers when the rent is due, even though it’s the same time every month.
 Roommate A ovulates on or about Day 14, B about Day 16, C about Day 12 or 13, D can’t tell you.
 All of them have regularly occurring periods, but some menstruate for two to three days and others closer to a week.
 A’s third and final day of menstruation happens to be Day 1 for B, and it’s also the day before C gets her period.
 Meanwhile, D is convinced she’s getting her period any day now.

-There is simply not solid evidence that women somehow synchronize their hormonal activity when they’re living in close proximity, and there’s no good reason why we would have evolved to do so.
-If you ever hear a husband, father, or brother complain about all the women in the household acting “hormonal” at the same time (and hogging the bathroom), you can safely say that the only time women truly cycle together is when they’re on a group bike ride (or by random chance).
+There is simply no solid evidence that women somehow synchronise their hormonal activity when they’re living in close proximity, and there’s no good reason why we would have evolved to do so.
+If you ever hear a husband, father or brother complain about all the women in the household acting “hormonal” at the same time (and hogging the bathroom), you can safely say that the only time women truly cycle together is when they’re on a group bike ride (or by random chance).

 Photography: Gregory Beylerian